Blog Post Image Backdrop

 What setting Do I Use?

-• AC Voltage: You can use this setting to test Wall Current, not really applicable to the guitar.
+• AC Voltage: You can use this setting to test Wall Current, not really applicable to the guitar, but could be helpful if diagnosing power issues in your home or studio.

 • DC Voltage: Test a battery to see if it’s good or not!
-Very handy to have if you have a lot of guitar pedals.
+Very handy to have if you have a lot of guitar pedals, or you’re just not sure if that battery in your gig bag is actually a good one.

 • Resistance (Ohms): Our most-used setting.
 Test a wide array of issues and get the shortcut to your problem quickly!